JanneMattila/some-questions-and-some-answers/q&a/app_service_and_authentication.md

 Scenario:
 - You have app in app service and you want to secure it using Azure AD authentication
-- You have one or more roles set for each end users
+- You want to assign one or more business roles for each end user
+- You want to protect different application views using these business roles
 - You want to control as much as possible in Azure (and not in custom code)

 Our goal is to enable